jakelaurencesantiago/VideoStreamWebServer/README.md

 # VideoStreamWebServer
-A simple web server built on Node.js to view videos.
+A simple web server built on Node.js (express, ejs) to view videos.

 The purpose of this project is for me to view my video files with any device; especially Anime.

 # How to setup